Hayreddin Barbarossa: Franco-Ottoman alliance

-In 1543, Barbarossa headed towards Marseilles to assist France, then an ally of the Ottoman Empire, and cruised the western Mediterranean with a fleet of 210 ships (70 galleys, 40 galliots and 100 other warships carrying 14,000 Turkish soldiers, thus an overall total of 30,000 Ottoman troops).
+In 1543, Barbarossa headed towards Marseilles to assist France, then an ally of the Ottoman Empire, and cruised the western Mediterranean with a fleet of 210 ships (70 galleys, 40 galiots and 100 other warships carrying 14,000 Turkish soldiers, thus an overall total of 30,000 Ottoman troops).
 On his way, while passing through the Strait of Messina, he asked Diego Gaetani, governor of Reggio Calabria, to surrender his city.
 Gaetani responded with cannon fire, which killed three Turkish sailors.

 Barbarossa laid siege to Nice and captured the city on 5 August 1543 on behalf of the French king, Francis I.

 The Ottoman captain later landed at Antibes and the Île Sainte-Marguerite near Cannes before sacking the city of San Remo, other ports of Liguria, Monaco and La Turbie.
 King Francis ordered the evacuation of Toulon and placed the city in the hands of Barbarossa.
 For the next six months Toulon was converted to a Turkish city which included its own mosque and slave market.